matthew-wong-btig/apac-coe-technical-test-fall-2023/techtest.md

 - adopt monorepo structure
 - add unit test for your function
+- add logs for api retrieval and application access
 - add other charts and figures in your dashboard with clear interpretation of data
 - sophisticated and flexible blotter design
 - ability to handle concurrent connections without dropping of speed